ryerson-ggl/covid19-data/ACCESS.md

 Most of our data will be updated and stored here for easy and secure access.

-Contact Richard Wen rrwen.dev@gmail.com to get these details.
+:email: Contact Richard Wen rrwen.dev@gmail.com to get these details.

 ## pgAdmin4 PostgreSQL Interface